General Raymond Aimery Philippe Joseph de Montesquiou-Fezensac

 Arc de Triomphe: MONTESQUIOU-FAC on the east pillar

-The son of General Philippe-André-François de Montesquiou-Fezensac who served during the Revolution, Raymond-Aimery-Philippe-Joseph de Montesquiou-Fezensac followed his father's footsteps by embarking on a military career.
-In 1804 at age twenty he enlisted as a soldier in the 59th Ligne and he served in the Army of the Coasts of the Ocean.
+The son of General Philippe André François de Montesquiou-Fezensac who served during the French Revolution, Raymond Aimery Philippe Joseph de Montesquiou-Fezensac followed his father's footsteps by embarking on a military career.
+In 1804 at age twenty he enlisted as a soldier in the 59th of the Line and he served in the Army of the Coasts of the Ocean.
 The following year Fezensac was promoted to sous-lieutenant and then he served in the Grande Armée on the campaign in Austria that year.
 That October he served at Gunzbourg and around Ulm, and afterwards he served in the Tyrol.

 In 1811 Fezensac was sent on a mission to Marshal Macdonald and the Army of Catalonia.
 The next year he was detached from the Ministry of War again to serve as an aide-de-camp to Marshal Berthier for the Russian campaign of 1812.
-Fezensac took part in the campaign and after the Battle of Borodino he was promoted to colonel of the 4th Ligne.
+Fezensac took part in the campaign and after the Battle of Borodino he was promoted to colonel of the 4th of the Line since the former colonel had been killed at the battle.
 Serving under Marshal Davout during the retreat from Russia, he fought at Krasnoe and the Berezina.

-In March of 1813 Fezensac received a promotion to général de brigade and he was given command of the 2nd Brigade of Maison's 16th Division.
+In March of 1813 Fezensac received a promotion to général de brigade, having enlisted only nine years earlier.
+He was given command of the 2nd Brigade of Maison's 16th Division.
 The next month he joined Dufour's division, and then during the campaign he served under Vandamme at Hamburg.
 That August Fezensac was commanding a brigade of Philippon's division when he fought at Kulm before falling back to Dresden.
 He took part in the defense of Dresden until the city was finally forced to surrender in November of 1813 and he was taken prisoner.

 © Nathan D. Jensen